ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/action-plan.md

 ## Encourage Participation & Collaboration

-Now, let's proceed to our second objective: we will explore strategies to increase user engagement in your project and foster partnerships that improve your web-based tool's ability to support multiple languages and its overall global usefulness.
+Let's proceed to our second objective: to explore strategies that can increase user engagement with a project.
+This can also lead to partnerships that improve your web-based tool's ability to support multiple languages and its overall global usefulness.

 ### Organize an Edit-a-thon

 :::::::::::::::::::::::::::::::::::::::::: callout

 ### What is an Edit-a-thon?
-It is a collaborative event where people come together to create, update or improve content on a specific project.
+An edit-a-thon is a collaborative event where people come together to create, update or improve content on a specific project.
 For example, there is a long tradition of edit-a-thons to contribute content to Wikipedia.
 These events usually have a specific focus, such as adding content related to a certain subject area, addressing content gaps, or focusing on underrepresented topics, cultures, or perspectives.
 Edit-a-thons are typically organized for a set period and include a training component, making them suitable for both experienced editors and newcomers.
 While traditionally held as in-person events, edit-a-thons can also be conducted virtually, allowing for wider participation.

 ::::::::::::::::::::::::::::::::::::::::::::::::::